The BIOS Orthopedic Institute

 Think about what happens when you cut your finger.
 During the initial stage, platelets migrate to the area and form a fibrin clot.
 This clot achieves hemostasis and the bleeding stops.
 As the platelets clot they degranulate and release a milieu of growth factors and cytokines that activate the body’s innate healing response.
 Over the next days to weeks these growth factors change the microenvironment of the wound, reducing negative inflammatory proteins, and creating a healthier, positive microenvironment that’s conducive to healing.
-They also recruit the migration of stem cells and activate downstream processes that result in tissue proliferation and maturation.
 As result, the cut scabs over, the scab subsequently falls, and new tissue grows and heals the wound.

 Is all PRP created equal?

 NO, all PRP is not created equal.
 In fact, PRP must be tailored to each individual patient.
 An experienced physician can adjust the ratios of platelets, white blood cells, and red blood cells, by calculating the amount of blood that is taken versus the speed and time that the blood is centrifuged for.
 Specialized extraction methods can then be used to further concentrate or dilute the preparation to the desired PRP ratios.
 In general terms, PRP can be divided into two groups, leukocyte (white blood cell) RICH or leukocyte (white blood cell) POOR.